yassine-mes/yassine-mes/README.md

-- 👋 Hi, I’m @yassine-mes
+- 👋 Hi, I’m @yassine-mesbahi
-- 👀 I’m interested in artificial intelligence
+- 👀 I’m interested in artificial intelligence and IoT.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on projects of AI
+- 💞️ I’m looking to collaborate on projects of AI.
 - 📫 How to reach me ...

 <!---